 31. National Chambal Sanctuary

 National Chambal Sanctuary, also called the National Chambal Gharial Wildlife Sanctuary is a protected area for the protection of the Critically Endangered gharial, the red-crowned roof turtle, and the Endangered Ganges river dolphin.
-It is located around 80 KMs away from Gwalior on the Chambal River near the tripoint of Rajasthan, Madhya Pradesh, and Uttar Pradesh and headquarters at Morena, Madhya Pradesh.
+It is located around 80 KMs away from Gwalior on the Chambal River near the tripoint of Rajasthan, Madhya Pradesh, and Uttar Pradesh, and its headquarters is at Morena, Madhya Pradesh.

 32. Bir Singh Palace, Datia

 33. Pitambara Peeth, Datia

 Shri Pitambara Peeth is one of the most famous temples in India.
-It is primarily a Shaktipeeth place of worship (devoted to Mother Goddess).
+It is primarily a Shaktipeeth place of worship (devoted to the Mother Goddess).
 It is located in Datia town which is around 70 KMs away from Gwalior.

-About 60 KMs from Gwalior, Sonagiri has scores of Jain temples dating from the 9th century onwards.
+About 60 km from Gwalior, Sonagiri has scores of Jain temples dating from the 9th century onwards.
 There are a total of 103 temples with 77 on the hill and 26 in the village.
-This place is very popular among devotees and ascetic saints to practice self-discipline, austerity, and to attain Moksha (salvation or liberation).
+This place is very popular among devotees and ascetic saints to practice self-discipline, austerity, and attain Moksha (salvation or liberation).
 This place also has a Jain museum.

 35. Orchha Fort

 Orchha Fort is a historical 16th-century fort built by the Bundela Rajput King Rudra Pratap Singh.
 It is located around 120 km from Gwalior in Orchha city, Madhya Pradesh.
 The fort complex is within an island formed by the confluence of the Betwa River and Jamni River in Orchha.

 36. Shri Ram Raja Mandir, Orchha

 The Ram Raja Temple, also known as Orchha Temple is a sacred Hindu pilgrimage in Orchha City.
 It is the only temple in India where Lord Rama is worshiped as a king and that too in a palace.
 A Guard of Honour is held every day, police personnel has been designated as Guards at the temple, much in the manner of a king.
 Armed salutation is provided to Lord Ram every day.